angrybacon/doomsday-wiki/markdown/chapters/appendices/playables.md

 are the examples picked.
 The idea in having these creatures is to change the style of the deck to enable two angles of attack; the conventional one winning with Doomsday and Oracle and the alternate plan which pressures life total.
-Sometimes opponents can overextend with cards like :card[Sylvan Library] to find that their life total matters all of a sudden.
+Sometimes opponents can overextend with cards like :card[Sylvan Library] or :card[Ancient Tomb] to find that their life total start mattering all of a sudden.
 It also makes them have to consider retaining things like removal in a situation where maybe they would otherwise prefer to have other types of disruption.

 Sometimes the creature plan is light in the main deck but much heavier after sideboarding as part of a partial or complete transformational package.
-There are definitely ways that you can capitalise on the surprise factor as a result of it but do be aware, one of the pitfalls in running such a sideboard plan can be an over-reliance on transforming and a lack of trust/extreme dilution of the plan A.
+There are definitely ways that you can capitalise on the surprise factor as a result of it but do be aware, one of the pitfalls in running such a sideboard plan can be an over-reliance on transforming and a lack of trust or extreme dilution of the primary plan.

 There are ways you can focus more on the creature plan with the early 2022 dubbing of *Tempo Doomsday* lists but be warned it will skew certain matchups